cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 **Very High**: (7-9)

 #### Weapon Systems [type: list of strings]:
-Value is a list of strings.
+- Value is a list of strings.

 #### Components [type: list of strings]:
-Value is a list of strings.
+- Value is a list of strings.
-The added Component sizes can not be greater than the ship's Component Slots.
+- The added Component sizes can not be greater than the ship's Component Slots.

+#### Rating [type: integer]:
+- Rate the ship from 1 to 30.
+- Consider gameplay balance and the ship's role in the game.
+- Consider the ship's size and special features.

 ### Description [type: string]:
-Should be a string of text.
+- Should be a string of text.
-Include a rough size estimate in meters in 3 dimensions, based on the fact that a GST is roughly 3m³.
+- Include a rough size estimate in meters in 3 dimensions, based on the fact that a GST is roughly 3m³.

 ### Python Dictionary Format:

-The dictionary should be enclosed in `{}`, with no variable name in front of it.
-After the last bracket, there should be a colon `,`.
+-The dictionary should be enclosed in `{}`, with no variable name in front of it.
+-After the last bracket, there should be a colon `,`.

-Create proper indentation for the Python dictionary.
+-Create proper indentation for the Python dictionary.

 ### Example Structure in Python: